 Present Perfect Continuous Tense

-Use the present perfect continuous to show that an action started in the past and is still going on now.
-Learn have/has been + -ing with 'for' and 'since'.
+The present perfect continuous shows something started in the past and is still happening now.
+Learn have/has been + -ing with for and since — and how it differs from simple.

 Simple explanation